Telemetry & Privacy

 If you disable telemetry, we respect that completely.
 No nagging, no degraded features.

-After beta, telemetry becomes opt-in.
-We'll ask nicely, but the default is off.
+Telemetry is opt-in.
+We ask nicely, but the default is off.

 Frequently Asked Questions

-Why is telemetry on by default during beta?
+Why was telemetry on by default during beta?

-At general availability (GA) release, telemetry will be disabled by default.
-We'll prompt new users to optionally enable it, explaining the value exchange: you help us improve the product, we make Caro better for everyone.
+Yes!
+With the general availability (GA) release, telemetry is disabled by default.
+We prompt new users to optionally enable it, explaining the value exchange: you help us improve the product, we make Caro better for everyone.

 Can you identify me from the telemetry data?